In This Article

 "Mindfulness-based cognitive therapy (MBCT) is group therapy, led by a therapist, usually done during an eight-week program," explains Hafeez.
 MBCT uses CBT methods in collaboration with mindfulness practices.
 "Patients learn meditation techniques as well as core principles of thinking (like the link between the way you think and how you feel)," says Hafeez.
 Patients receive homework which includes breathing exercises and meditation.

-Originally developed to prevent relapse for those with major depressive disorder, it is designed to help with repeated bouts of depression and chronic unhappiness.
-"MBCT has also been shown to improve symptoms of depression in some individuals with physical health conditions, including traumatic brain injury or vascular disease," notes Hafeez.
+It is designed to help with repeated bouts of depression and chronic unhappiness: "MBCT has also been shown to improve symptoms of depression in some individuals with physical health conditions, including traumatic brain injury or vascular disease," notes Hafeez.
 Like CBT, MBCT seeks to interrupt the automatic negative cognitive processes that might trigger a depressive episode by educating the client about the link between depression and cognition, eventually rebalancing neural networks.

 It's clear taking care of our bodies has a significant influence on our mental health and wellbeing.
 "Nutritional therapy is based on the concept that good health is achieved through a holistic and bio-individual approach to nutrition and lifestyle," describes Hafeez.
 A Nutritional Therapy practitioner is very much like a health coach, as they analyze your unique biological makeup to determine what deficiencies and imbalances you may be suffering from, and then suggest diet and lifestyle changes to help turn things around.